mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### Button

 - The button `color` prop is now "primary" by default, and "default" has been removed.
+This makes the button closer to the Material Design specification and simplifies the API.

   ```diff
   -<Button color="primary" />